-Public-Private Partnership

-A public-private partnership occurs when the government works with a private company or organization to create public benefits.
+Public-Private Partnership A public-private partnership occurs when the government works with a private company or organization to create public benefits.
 One application entails sharing resources and expertise to ensure trails or natural areas are preserved and remain accessible to everyone.

-Paso del Norte is a trail project involving the construction of approximately 7 miles of trails and shared-use paths in Socorro.
+Paso del Norte is a project involving the construction of approximately 7 miles of trails and shareduse paths in Socorro.
 The trail will be built along the historic Mission Trail, which includes significant landmarks such as the Socorro Mission, Casa Ortiz, and Casa Apodaca.
 These paths will connect bicyclists and pedestrians to historic sites, heritage tourism clusters, local food producers, parks, and natural areas along the Mission Trail.
 This segment is part of a larger plan to create a 68-mile trail uniting the county, providing extensive connectivity for community members to various destinations.

-For other trail projects, the City has limited right-of-way within some of the existing roadways.
+The City has limited right-of-way within some existing roadways for other trail projects.
 Providing alternative modes of transportation throughout the community can alleviate traffic while increasing pedestrian safety.
-The trails could be developed through public-private partnerships using conservation easement programs, colocation within the El Paso County Water Improvement District No. 1 irrigation canal rights-of-way, or partnerships with utility providers.
+The trails could be developed through public-private partnerships using conservation easement programs, colocation within the El Paso County Water Improvement District No. 1 irrigation canal rights-ofway, or partnerships with utility providers.